-- Take a digital photograph (DC law and policy require a full frontal digital photo that shows either the ears or up to the hairline, without exposing the hair.)
+You will have a photograph taken at the service center when your documents are approved.
+District law and policy requires a full frontal digital photo that will show either the ears, or up to the hairline without showing the hair.

 More details on the process of obtaining a District driver license can be found in the sections linked below: